T-Mobile CEO Legere to step down next year

 The third-largest U.S. wireless carrier will go to trial on Dec.
 9 to fight a state attorneys general lawsuit that alleges the merger would be harmful to consumers.

-T-Mobile said Legere will remain CEO until April 30, and will be succeeded by Chief Operating Officer Mike Sievert.
+T-Mobile said Legere will remain CEO until April 30, and will be succeeded by President and Chief Operating Officer Mike Sievert.
 Legere will continue to be a member of T-Mobile's board.

 Legere, the outspoken architect of the marketing and business strategy that helped T-Mobile become known as an innovator in the wireless industry, said the succession plan had long been in the works.